Invite friends and family to read the obituary and add memories.

 November 14, 1941 – January 5, 2026

-Born on November 14, 1941, in Erie, Pennsylvania.
-From a young age, he was known for his confidence, boldness, and unmistakable sense of humor.
+Gary was born on November 14, 1941, in Erie, Pennsylvania.
+From a young age, he was known for his confidence, boldness, and an unmistakable sense of humor.
 He lived life on his own terms, always pushing boundaries with charm rather than rebellion, and bringing laughter wherever he went.

-Gary proudly served in the United States Army Reserve, enlisting while working in Erie during his early career.
-Though prepared to serve in Vietnam, he was never deployed when circumstances changed.
+Gary proudly served in the United States Army Reserves, enlisting while working in Erie during his early career.
+Though all packed up to serve in Vietnam, he was never deployed when circumstances changed.
 His commitment to service and discipline remained a defining part of his character.

-Sports were a lifelong passion for Gary—especially baseball and softball.
-From the age of eight into his seventies, sports remained a constant joy.
+Sports were a lifelong passion for Gary, especially baseball and softball.
+From the age of eight and into his seventies, sports remained a constant joy.
 He once even had a tryout with the Pittsburgh Pirates.
-In The Villages, Gary stayed active by managing, coaching, and umpiring softball, forming many lasting friendships along the way.
+In The Villages, Gary stayed active by playing, managing, coaching, and umpiring softball, forming many lasting friendships along the way.
 He also enjoyed golf and community life.

-Gary accepted Jesus Christ as his Savior and was deeply rooted in his faith.
-His final years in The Villages brought him immense joy through church involvement, small groups, neighbors, and friendships that became like family.
-He was especially grateful for the love, prayers, and support shown by his church community, friends, and extended family.
+Gary’s final years in The Villages brought him immense pleasure through church involvement, small groups, neighbors, and friendships that became like family.
+He was especially grateful for the love, prayers, and support shown by his church community, friends, and extended family during his illness.

 This site is protected by reCAPTCHA and the